 The Public Sector Equality Duty

 The Public Sector Equality Duty was created by the Equality Act 2010 and replaces the race, disability and gender equality duties.
-The duty came into force in April 2011 and covers age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief, sexual orientation marriage and civil partnership.
+The duty came into force in April 2011 and covers age, disability, sex, gender reassignment, pregnancy and maternity, race, religion or belief, sexual orientation marriage and civil partnership.

 The duty places a requirement upon Harrogate Borough Council and must have due regard to the need to:

 - do not discriminate and ensure everyone is treated equally

 Advance equality of opportunity between different groups

 - remove or minimise disadvantages suffered by people due to their protected characteristics

 - take steps to meet the needs of people from protected groups where these are different from the needs of other people

 - encourage people from protected groups to participate in public life or in other activities where their participation is disproportionately low